Social Policy Association

 December 13, 2018 S-P-A-Administrator 0

-by Kate Brown During National Anti-trafficking Week in October 2016, the UK’s anti-trafficking commissioner reported that “more victims [are] being identified, referred for appropriate support and restored of their freedom”.
-In the same week, an […]
+by Kate Brown During National Anti-trafficking Week in October 2016, the UK’s anti-trafficking commissioner reported that “more victims [are] being identified, referred for appropriate support […]

 1 2 … 5 »